advancedresearch/advancedresearch.github.io/blog/2023-10-28-hegeleans-russelleans-and-wittgensteineans.md

 unlike Wittgensteineans.
 I think Russell is great, but I do not put my pride in my own stance, so I do not consider myself a Russellean.
 - Hegeleans think Hegel is either good or bad, but not irrelevant.
-Even if when some Hegeleans oppose Hegel, they are still Hegelean, because the very idea of contradiction is part of Hegel's philosophy.
+Even when some Hegeleans oppose Hegel, they are still Hegelean, because the very idea of contradiction is part of Hegel's philosophy.
 However, I do not consider myself a Hegelean, because I am sympathetic toward his position, good or bad, while I consider myself more a Wittgensteinean.